Vizzuality/coding-challenge-examples/README.md

-# Full stack developer - backend challenge
+# Software engineer - importer challenge

-Using Ruby on Rails we would like you to complete the following task.

-The attached emissions.csv file contains CO2 emissions data, which need to be imported into the database (PostgreSQL).
-This data will be used to render filterable charts in the future, but the exact specification of that feature is not yet known.
-This is a sample dataset; the full dataset will be 10 times the size, but will follow the same format.
+As part of this exercise, you need to build a small REST API.
+This API should have two endpoints:

+- POST: expects a CSV and saves it to a mongo/elasticsearch database
+- GET: reads that same mongo/elasticsearch database and serves the content as a JSON

+Each endpoint needs to be implemented as its own standalone application.
+They will share the underlying data storage, but will not be aware of each other.

+Both apps, as well as the underlying dependencies must be configured to run using a `docker-compose` file you must provide.
+You can use either nodejs, python.
+Extra kudos will be given if you use both, one per app.

+Document on the code/config files any significant decisions you make as you go (be concise).
+Tests are a plus.

 ## Requirements:

-- Use Active Record Migrations to create database objects;
+- Use your favourite ORM/DB abstraction lib to handle database objects.
-- Use Active Record to create the models;
-- Implement a rake task to import data from the csv file, from local file system.
+- Use a framework - it may be overkill for such small apps, but real-world apps are never this small.
+- Document how to start your application in a docker + docker-compose environment.

-There is no need to create a web interface; you won't need to write any controller or view code.
+There is no need to create a web interface

 ## Data